 - Keep your workspace clean and organized.

-- Communicate clear boundaries to people around you during focus time.
+- Communicate clear boundaries to those around you during focus time.

-Sometimes, small changes in your environment can lead to big improvements in your ability to concentrate.
+Sometimes, small changes in your environment can significantly enhance your ability to stay focused.

 Use Time Blocking

 Time blocking is one of the most powerful tools for boosting discipline.
-Instead of working on tasks “when you have time,” schedule blocks of time for them in your calendar.
+Instead of trying to work on tasks “whenever you have time,” schedule dedicated blocks of time for them in your calendar.

 Start with 60–90-minute blocks where you focus on one task.
 Between blocks, take short breaks.
 This helps you maintain energy and mental sharpness throughout the day.